amey1302/TroopTrainingSimulation/README.md

 #### BarrackService
 - Manages troop operations in the barrack.
 - Relies on `BarrackRepository` for troop persistence.
-- Implements troop creation and training logic.
+- Implements troop creation and train logic.

 #### ArmyCampService
 - Handles troop operations in the army camp.